 So many moments stand out.

-First arriving to the orpahange, kids running to Debbie and Sophie Deegan and jumping all over them, screaming with joy.
+First arriving to the orphanage, kids running to Debbie and Sophie Deegan and jumping all over them, screaming with joy.
 The kids running around acting out scenes from the film is one of my favourite things, they thought it was hysterical and had a ball.

 The biggest influence on ANYA was the message of hope.
 The kids were so optimistic, happy and trusting.
-To Russia With Love mind these kids until they are self sufficient adults, orphans from Hortolova have gone on to become laywers, doctors, successful buisness people, so I wanted to get that into the film.
+To Russia With Love mind these kids until they are self sufficient adults, orphans from Hortolova have gone on to become lawyers, doctors, successful business people, so I wanted to get that into the film.
 A feeling of hope for the future and the message that it is never too late to have a happy childhood.

 What was most inspiring about the children in Russia?